Designing Industry Action on Online Abuse

 Globally, almost 40% of women report experiencing online violence, including threats and abusive language.
-This number is even higher among young women and girls.
+For young women and girls, the risk is even higher.

-The World Wide Web Foundation, a non-profit co-founded by Sir Tim Berners-Lee and Rosemary Leith, advocates for a free and open web for all.
-With the launch of its Tech Policy Design Lab, the Foundation set its first focus on tackling the violence and abuse disproportionately experienced by women online.
+The World Wide Web Foundation was a non-profit co-founded by Sir Tim Berners-Lee and Rosemary Leith to advance a free and open web for all.
+Through its Tech Policy Design Lab, the Foundation focused on one of the web’s most urgent design and governance challenges: the violence and abuse disproportionately experienced by women online.

-This work has been recognised with an award for Best Design Strategy at the 2021 Victorian Premiers Design Awards.
+The project was recognised with Best Design Strategy at the 2021 Victorian Premier’s Design Awards.

 Learn More